Ammartest/Java-Programming-and-Software-Engineering-Fundamentals/Course 1 - Programming Foundations with JavaScript, HTML and CSS/README.md

-# Java Programming and Software Engineering Fundamentals Specialization
+# Programming Foundations with JavaScript, HTML and CSS

-- This repo contains all of my assignments from the Coursera Specialization: [Java Programming and Software Engineering Fundamentals](https://www.coursera.org/specializations/java-programming#courses)
+- This directory contains all of my assignments from the Coursera Course: [Programming Foundations with JavaScript, HTML and CSS](https://www.coursera.org/learn/duke-programming-web?specialization=java-programming)

 ## Table of Content

 |Course                          |Week  	                |Assignments  	                  |
 |--------------------------------|--------------------------|---------------------------------|
 |1.
 Programming Foundations with |1.
 Designing a Web Page   |1.
 Using HTML - Formatting Text  |